Pending US home sales fell 1.7% in October amid short supply

 Mortgage rates have fallen sharply in the past year, partly because the Federal Reserve has lowered its benchmark short-term interest rate.
 That has partially offset steady increases in average home prices across the nation.

+With companies hiring at a solid pace and wages rising modestly, Americans’ finances are generally improving and enabling more people to buy.
+Sales of existing homes have increased 4.6% in the past year.
+New home sale have soared by almost a third in the past year.

-But Americans who want to buy a home have few choices.
+But Americans who want to buy a home have fewer choices.
 The number of available houses fell to 1.8 million in October, a record low for that month.

+Pending home sales rose in the Northeast and fell in the South, Midwest, and West.